 But that tube is not bringing in outside dirty air.
 It’s circulating coolant.
 So where does the air it’s blowing come from?
 If you look around your air conditioner, you’ll probably discover that it works like mine: it brings air from the top, runs it over the cooling coils, and blows it out the front.
 It’s recycling indoor air, not bringing in outdoor air.

 If you’re in a room with a central air system, things get trickier.
 You’ll have to do some research of your building to find out what air is coming out of those vents.

 Some systems bring in a lot of outdoor air.
 Some bring in none.
 Some systems filter that air.
 Some don’t.

 Here’s how you can get to the bottom of it:

-1. Check out the system (if you can).
+1. Check out the system (if you have access to it).
 Does it have filters?
 Does it have an outdoor air intake?